Susumu Matsushita

 Susumu Matsushita (松下進 Matsushita Susumu; born February 6, 1950, in Fussa, Tokyo) is a Japanese manga artist known for his unique American comic–influenced design.
 His most famous works are the designing of the mascots and of the Orix Buffaloes, the concept art for the Monkey Magic television series, and video game artwork for Hudson's Adventure Island series (1986), Motor Toon Grand Prix (1994), and Maximo: Ghosts to Glory (2001).

 Early years

-Born in February 6, 1950, Susumu Matsushita developed an aptitude for artistic design at a young age.
+Born on February 6, 1950, Susumu Matsushita developed an aptitude for artistic design at a young age.
 He was influenced by animated Disney films featuring animal designs and by the American comics that were enjoyed by Matsushita's American uncle.
 He attended a specialized school and was educated in industrial design and later music where he gained a lasting appreciation for The Beatles.
 During this period, Matsushita attended an exhibition by Alan Aldridge in Ikebukuro's Seibu Department Stores.
 Fascinated by Aldridge's original illustrations for The Beatles Illustrated Lyrics, the exhibition made a strong impression on Matsushita and he determined to learn how to use the airbrush.
 Within a few months of experimentation he completely shifted to graphic design and the airbrush became his primary tool.